 If you’re dealing with a blocked drain, baking soda can help dissolve or loosen any blockages.
 Simply pour ½ cup of baking soda down the drain, followed by ½ cup of vinegar.
 This should start to fizzle once combined.
 Wait for around five minutes before flushing with hot water to remove clog.
 You can also read our helpful guide on how to unclog a drain without using a plunger.

 And for another cleaning tip, here's how to get rid of ants safely with household products.
 Also check out what happened when I used only baking soda and vinegar to clean my home for a week.
-And here's how to clean a refrigerator and banish odors.
+And here are 7 natural hacks to make your home smell good without chemicals.